|Netherlands 2002 vs Germany|

 GK: Sander Westerveld

 Westerveld's first professional match was for FC Twente in 1994.
 After two seasons there he moved to Vitesse Arnhem.
-He was sold to Liverpool becaming the most expensive goalkeeper in British football for a reported fee of £4 million during the summer of 1999.
+He was sold to Liverpool becoming the most expensive goalkeeper in British football for a reported fee of £4 million during the summer of 1999.
 At Liverpool, he found little successes.
 Late in his career, he played for various clubs.
 He earned 6 caps attending Euro 2000 and 2004.

 GK: Ronald Waterreus

 Ronald Waterreus started his career in 1992 playing for Roda JC.
-After joining PSV Eindhoven in 1994, he established as a top keeper in Holland.
+After joining PSV Eindhoven in 1994, he established as a top keeper in Netherlands.
 He later played for Manchester City, Rangers, AZ Alkmaar and New York Red Bulls.
 He was capped 7 times between 2001 and 2004.
 He went to the European Champion of 2004 as a backup.

 RB: Mario Melchiot

 Mario Melchiot started his career in the youth system at Ajax.
 He later played for Chelsea, Birmingham City, Rennes, Wigan and Umm Salal.
 His longest spell was with Chelsea from 1999 and 2004.
 He was capped 22 times from 2000 to 2008.
 He appeared in the 2008 European Championship, where he played the last of his international game.

 CB: Jaap Stam

 Japan Stam became the most expensive Dutch player and the most expensive defender in the world when Manchester United bought him for 10.6 million pounds.
 He helped them to win the UEFA Champions League in the 1998–99 season.
 He also played for PSV Eindhoven, Manchester United, Lazio, AC Milan and Ajax.
-Sam was capped 67 times for Holland, scoring three goals.
+Sam was capped 67 times for Netherlands, scoring three goals.
 He was in their squads for three European Championships and the 1998 World Cup Finals.

 At one point, Frank De Boer was Netherlands' most capped player.
 He was a part of Ajax's Champions' League winning team in 1995.
 He was an important player in the late 1990's.
 He captained the Oranje to the semi-finals of both the 1998 FIFA World Cup and UEFA Euro 2000.
 He also played with Barcelona for 6 years.
 His twin brother Ronald also played with him for Oranje.